GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 ```

 With all that said, it needs to be noted that one can't expect every instruction to run in lockstep, as that would negate the advantages of Nvidia's IPC.

+## Or a bug in Nvidia's SPIR-V to SASS compiler

+And crucially, it's impossible to know (or discuss in the case of a signed NDA) what's happening for the bug or performance regression with Nvidia.
+Unlike AMD's RDNA ISAs where we can verify that the compiler is doing what it should be doing using Radeon GPU Analyzer, the generated SASS is inaccessible and neither is the compiler public.

 ----------------------------
 _This issue was observed happening inconsistently on Nvidia driver version 576.80, released 17th June 2025._